isb-cgc/readthedocs/docs/source/sections/workshop/BQ_SQL_tut.rst

 	  [isb-cgc:tcga_201510_alpha.Clinical_data]

-And we see that the table has 1 row - this is the number of unique patients or participants across all of the various TCGA studies.
+The result returned from this query is just a single value: the number of unique patients (aka participants) across all of the TCGA studies (aka tumor types).

-all of the TCGA molecular data tables contain the fields ParticipantBarcode and Study
+For consistency, and to make it easy to work with multiple tables, all of the TCGA molecular data tables contain the fields ParticipantBarcode and Study

 .. code-block:: sql